smals-belgium/shared-referral-prescription-webcomponent/wc-prescription-details/README.md

 - **Seamless Integration**: Enable interoperability with existing healthcare systems and services.
 - **Accessibility and Usability**: Provide intuitive, user-friendly interfaces tailored to healthcare professionals.

-This web component addresses these requirements by offering a standardized solution for creating medical prescriptions that can be easily shared and integrated by various healthcare partners.
+This web component addresses these requirements by offering a standardized solution for displaying detailed information about a medical prescription that can be easily shared and integrated by various healthcare partners.

 ---